isicheri/isicheri/README.md

 software developer
 -----------------
-A backend developer with over 2 years experience. working and building myself by building application with technologies, love to contribute to projects and also a believer of the web3 world.
+A software developer with over 2 years experience,working and building myself by building application with backend technologies with my intensive knowledge of some programming languages and frameworks,love to explore new thing and think out of the box

 *   🌍  I'm based in Nigeria